bigskysoftware/grugbrain.dev/index.md

 grug have love/hate relationship with test: test save grug many, many uncountable time and grug love and respect test

-unfortunately also test shamans exist.  test shaman make test idol, demand things like "first test" before grug even write code or have any idea what grug doing domain!
+unfortunately also many test shamans exist.  some test shaman make test idol, demand things like "first test" before grug even write code or have any idea what grug doing domain!

-how grug test what grug not even understand domain?
+how grug test what grug not even understand domain!?

 "Oh, don't worry: the tests will show you what you need to do."

-grug once again slowly reaching for club, but grug stay calm
+grug once again catch grug slowly reaching for club, but grug stay calm

 grug instead prefer write most tests after prototype phase, when code has begun firm up